ellailan/pm/prompts.md

 Edit the prompts.md file to make sure it's up to date.
 Then edit all prompts for grammar, spelling, and capitalization.
 Cite https://www.designprompts.dev/ for the design overhaul.

 **Result:**
-- Updated prompts.md with complete history of all prompts
+- Updated `prompts.md` with the complete history of all prompts
 - Fixed grammar, spelling, and capitalization throughout all entries
-- Added Design Prompts citation at the top of the file
+- Added the Design Prompts citation to the top of the file
-- Added missing prompts (34-35) for duplicate tickets fix and softened design
+- Added missing prompts (34–35) for the duplicate tickets fix and softened design

 ## Prompt 37 — Fix Login 405 Error & Persistent Login